ABSmileytech/simple_shell/README.md

- Simple Shell an ALX project by Abraham Tobiloba and Tunde Ibrahim
+ Simple Shell an ALX project by Abraham Tobiloba and Ibrahim Tijani

 Background Context